 Delving into Guildford's past is a truly fascinating way to immerse yourself in the area.
 Explore Saxon, Medieval, Tudor, Georgian and Victorian heritage in Guildford Town Centre.

-The Medieval Undercroft is not to be missed - hiding in the High Street, under a shop - it was once a rich merchants shop (access only via stairs).
-Visit Abbot's Hospital at the top of the town - opened in 1619 as a 'hospital' or poor house - it is still a home for the elderley today.
+- Visit Abbot's Hospital at the top of the town - opened in 1619 as a 'hospital' or poor house - it is still a home for the elderly today.

-Must See: visit the Spike - the old Guildford vagrants ward and workhouse - re-enactors bring it back to life, and allow a glimpse into the lives of the Victorian poor.
+- Visit the Spike - the old Guildford vagrants ward and workhouse - re-enactors bring it back to life, and allow a glimpse into the lives of the Victorian poor

-Watts Gallery - Artists' Village, just 7 miles south of Guildford is an example of an Arts and Crafts building, housing the work of the greatest Victorian artist G. F. Watts - Do not miss a visit to the Grade I listed Watts Cemetary Chapel, created by Mary Watts!
+- Watts Gallery - Artists' Village is an example of an Arts and Crafts building, housing the work of the greatest Victorian artist G. F. Watts - Do not miss the Grade I listed Watts Cemetery Chapel, created by Mary Watts!

-Take a look at the Exhibitions Brochure for Guildford's own heritage sites [3Mb] for details of exhibitions and events in Guildford Museum and Guildford House Gallery for the next six months.
+Take a look at the Guildford Heritage Brochure [2Mb] for details of exhibitions and events in Guildford Museum and Guildford House Gallery for the next six months.

 For details of getting here, public transport and parking go to our Plan Your Visit page